 - First-year applicants must indicate pre-nursing as their primary academic interest within the application to be considered.

 - Students proceed as a cohort and are not admitted to the program as new transfer students or continuing sophomores or juniors.
 (Please visit the BSN Program for details regarding admission as a transfer student)

-- Applicants are strongly encouraged to apply early under Early Decision (binding admission) or Early Action (non-binding admission) application processes for maximum consideration.
+- Pre-nursing applicants must apply early under Early Decision (binding admission) or Early Action (non-binding admission) application processes for consideration.
+Regular decision applicants will only be considered if space allows.